R Code Snippets

 Naive Bayes Classifiers

 Book reference: Chapter 8.2, page 230Naive Bayes classifiers use normal distributions by default for numerical attributes.
-The package e1071
+The package e1071 must be installed first:

 library(e1071)